 Here are some of the topics included in DivorceCare; Anger, Depression, Finances, Loneliness, New Relationships, and Sexuality.

 And now?
-13 years later, I keep meeting so many of you!
+All these years later, I keep meeting so many of you!
 Living our nomadic RV life doesn’t detour me from individuals who are surviving a break-up.

 I’ve met you at the dog park.

 You’ve stopped at my RV to ask about our coach.